Kamilla31788/test1/README.rst

 Unlike Python's built-in tuples, Tinyarrays support mathematical operations like element-wise addition and matrix multiplication.
 Unlike Numpy arrays, Tinyarrays can be used as dictionary keys because they are hashable and immutable.
-What is more, tinyarrays are equivalent to tuples with regard to hashing and comparisons: a dictionary or set with tinyarray keys may by transparently indexed by tuples.
+What is more, immutable tinyarrays are equivalent to tuples with regard to hashing and comparisons: a dictionary or set with tinyarray keys may by transparently indexed by tuples.
+It is possible to configure tinyarrays to be mutable, and lose these advantages.
 The module's interface is a subset of that of NumPy and thus should be familiar to many.
 Whenever an operation is missing from Tinyarray, NumPy functions can be used directly with Tinyarrays.